Hamad al-Hajji: College years

 After graduating from elementary school in Marat in 1951, Al-Hajji moved to Riyadh and joined the Scientific Institute in 1952, where he studied at the intermediate and secondary levels.
 In Riyadh, he made new friends and mingled with different people that were new to him.
 At this period, his literary talent emerged, as he wrote a number of his first poems.
 After obtaining the certificate of the Scientific Institute in Riyadh, he joined the College of Islamic Law (Sharia) in 1957.
 After two years, he enrolled in the College of Arabic Language.
 The two years he studied at the College of Sharia were credited for him, so he began his studies from the third year in the new college.
 Muhammad bin Ahmed Al-Shadi, who later edited Al-Hajji's poetry, mentioned that he joined the College of Arabic Language without leaving the Sharia College and that is why he took exams in both faculties.
 During his college years, his literary talent became publicly known.
 Despite the encouragement of some of his classmates, he was exposed to some negative situations that affected him, either in his poetry or his personal attitudes.
 In general, he found appreciation only from a few of his fellow students.

-Al-Hajji did not complete his college studies, and before his planned graduation in the academic year 1960–61, he suffered a mental illness.
+Al-Hajji did not complete his college studies, and before his planned graduation in the academic year 1960–61, he developed a mental illness.
 Doctors reported that he had severe schizophrenia, which prevented him from completing his studies, and also prevented him from writing poetry.
 Before his mental illness, he had pursued his studies without interruption, and was distinguished in his achievements and poetry.